DigitalPhonetics/IMS-Toucan/README.md

 machine, have a look at [the official PyTorch website](https://pytorch.org/) for the install-command that enables GPU support.

-#### Storage configuration

-If you don't want the pretrained and trained models as well as the cache files resulting from preprocessing your datasets to be stored in the default subfolders, you can set corresponding directories globally by editing `Utility/storage_config.py` to suit your needs (the path can be relative to the repository root directory or absolute).

-#### Pretrained Models

-You don't need to use pretrained models, but it can speed things up tremendously.
-They will be downloaded on the fly automatically when they are needed, thanks to Hugging Face🤗 and [VB](https://github.com/Vaibhavs10) in particular.

 #### \[optional] eSpeak-NG

 eSpeak-NG is an optional requirement, that handles lots of special cases in many languages, so it's good to have.